CBD: benefits, dosage, contraindications

 Analgesic

 Formal reviews report that there is conclusive evidence that cannabis or cannabinoids are effective for the treatment of chronic pain in adults.
-Pain relief appears to be due to multiple mechanisms, including direct analgesia, anti-inflammatory activity, and modulation of neurotransmitters and endogenous opioids.
+Pain relief appears to be due to multiple mechanisms that include direct analgesia, anti-inflammatory activity, and modulation of neurotransmitters and endogenous opioids.

 Antidepressant

-Animal models of depression show that CBD has certain antidepressant effects.
-These effects may be explained by the facilitation of endocannabinoid activity by CBD, facilitation of 5HT1A receptor activity (a serotonin neurotransmitter receptor), and/or facilitation of hippocampal neurogenesis.
+Animal models of depression show that CBD has some antidepressant effects.
+These effects may be explained by CBD facilitating endocannabinoid activity, facilitating the activity of 5HT1A receptors (a receptor for the neurotransmitter serotonin), and/or facilitating hippocampal neurogenesis.

 Anti-inflammatory

-It has been shown that CBD modulates tumor necrosis factor (TNF)-alpha, interleukin (IL)-1, and interferon (IFN)-gamma and suppresses the production of chemokines.
+CBD has been shown to modulate tumor necrosis factor (TNF)-alpha, interleukin (IL)-1 and interferon (IFN)-gamma and to suppress chemokine production.
 In a mouse model of rheumatoid arthritis, CBD improved arthritis symptoms and blocked disease progression.
 CBD may act indirectly by affecting CB1 and CB2 receptors.
-Activation of CB2 leads to a decrease in ROS and TNF-B1 levels, reducing oxidative stress and inflammation.
-However, clinical research conducted on adults with type 2 diabetes shows that daily CBD intake over 13 weeks does not alter plasma levels of C-reactive protein (CRP), TNF-alpha, or IL-6.
-Another clinical study conducted on adults with Crohn's disease shows that daily CBD intake over 8 weeks does not alter plasma CRP levels and does not reduce disease activity.
+Activation of CB2 leads to a decrease in ROS and TNF-α levels, which reduces oxidative stress and inflammation.
+However, clinical research conducted in adults with type 2 diabetes shows that daily CBD intake for 13 weeks does not alter plasma levels of C-reactive protein (CRP), TNF-alpha, or IL-6.
+Another clinical study conducted in adults with Crohn's disease shows that daily CBD intake for 8 weeks does not alter plasma CRP levels and does not reduce disease activity.

 Anticancer

 Doses of cannabidiol up to 200 mg per day have been used with apparent safety for up to 13 weeks, while higher doses of 700 mg per day for up to 6 weeks and 1200 mg per day for up to 4 weeks have been used with apparent safety.
-Prescription cannabidiol oil (Epidiolex) has been used safely at doses of 10-25 mg/kg per day, adjusted based on response and tolerance.
+A prescription cannabidiol oil (Epidiolex) has been used safely at doses of 10-25 mg/kg per day, adjusted according to response and tolerance.

-Has been used in the form of prescription cannabidiol oil (Epidiolex) orally.
+It has been used as an orally administered prescription cannabidiol oil (Epidiolex).
 This cannabidiol-based product has been used safely in clinical research at doses of 2 to 50 mg/kg per day in children aged 1 year and older.
-However, the recommended maximum dose of this product is 12.5 mg/kg twice daily (25 mg/kg/day); higher doses appear to pose a higher risk of adverse effects.
-Epidiolex is titrated based on response and tolerance.
+However, the maximum recommended dose of this product is 12.5 mg/kg twice daily (25 mg/kg/day); higher doses appear to carry a higher risk of adverse effects.
+Epidiolex is titrated according to response and tolerance.
 There is not enough reliable information available on the safety of other forms of cannabidiol in children.

 Interactions